-Today, we visited Sabatino’s Artisanal Market to get some organic peanut butter, vegan fudge, bread and other stuff.
+Today, we visited Sabatino’s Artisanal Market here in Cuenca Ecuador to get some organic peanut butter, vegan fudge, bread and other stuff.
 Then we stumbled upon a music festival at Otorongo Plaza celebrating 80 year anniversary of a local music conservatory.
-Then we went to Fratello Vegan for a delicious lunch and belly dancing performed by Academia Profesional de Danza Clásica “Tersícore”.
+We ended our day in the life at Fratello for a delicious lunch and belly dancing performed by Academia Profesional de Danza Clásica “Tersícore”.

 People & Places

 American pop culture is very, well, popular here.
 American TV commercials, movies, music, billboards, fast food restaurants and even graffiti art can be found everywhere, just like this tribute to the loveable Guardians of the Galaxy character, Groot.
 Even Yoda and Darth Maul can be found brandishing their infamous lightsabers.

 Graffiti is a prevalent blemish on an otherwise clean city.
 In an effort to cover some of it, graffiti artists (probably the same ones responsible for the unsanctioned graffiti) are hired to paint large murals like this one.
 Most of these murals have remained untagged so it appears to be an effective deterrent.